Mayron/MayronObjects/README.md

 local timeRemaining = Instance:GetTimeRemaining();
 ```

-Instance private data is passed in as the first argument to any instance (non-static) function call.
+Each instance has a private `data` table that you can use to store private instance data.
+It is automatically passed in as the first argument to any instance (non-static) function call and so you do not have to manually pass it to the function.
+The data table will always be the first argument of an instance-level function even if you do not require it (you can think of this special table in a similar way to how the `self` referential keyword is always available to you when calling a table function using `:`).

 This data is only accessible from within the function body unless it is made explicitly accessible by the developer who created the class.
+Using this technique of data encapsulation ensures that outside code cannot access the instance's private data which helps to prevent outside interference against important class logic.

-This can be achieved using getter and setter functions as shown in the example above.
+You can still assign values to the `self` referential variable so that outside code can access these values (you can think of this as public instance fields), or you can use setter and getter functions to retrieve private fields, as shown in the example above.
 An external value is passed to the setter function (SetTimeRemaining) on line 15 and can be retrieved using a getter function as shown on line 16.
-This technique can help to prevent outside interference against important class logic.

 # 4: Function Definitions